I hope this headline got your attention. It may be a bit of “copyright trivia” but it is nevertheless true! Read on.

 “The 1976 Copyright Act carried over the system in the 1909 Copyright Act for computing copyright duration for works protected by federal statute prior to January 1, 1978 (when the 1976 Act came into force), with one major change: the length of the renewal term was increased to 47 years.
 The 1998 Copyright Term Extension Act increased the renewal term another 20 years to 67 years.
 Thus the maximum total term of copyright protection for works already protected by January 1, 1978 has been increased from 56 years (a first term of 28 years plus a renewal term of 28 years) to 95 years (a first term of 28 years plus a renewal term of 67 years).
 Applying these standards, all works published in the United States prior to January 1, 1923 are in the public domain”

-(Even if A Room with a View not first published in the US until 1923, it will still fall into the public domain in the US on January 1, 2019, two years earlier than in Canada).
+(Even if A Room with a View was not first published in the US until 1923, it will still fall into the public domain in the US on January 1, 2019, two years earlier than in Canada).

 So there you have it.
 If Broadview intends to release its edition in 2019, they can publish A Room with a View in the US without obtaining the rights as the work is in the public domain.
 Not so in Canada where they will have to wait, under current legislation, until 2021.
 An interesting piece of “copyright trivia”.